rust-bitcoin/rust-bitcoin/hashes/README.md

 ### Running Benchmarks

-We use a custom Rust compiler configuration conditional to guard the bench mark code.
-To run the bench marks use: `RUSTFLAGS='--cfg=bench' cargo +nightly bench`.
+We use a custom Rust compiler configuration conditional to guard the benchmark code.
+To run the benchmarks use: `RUSTFLAGS='--cfg=bench' cargo +nightly bench`.